csiro-energy-systems/PowerModelsACDCsecurityconstrained.jl/README.md

 # PowerModelsACDCsecurityconstrained (PMACDCsc)

-PMACDCsc is a Julia/JuMP package for steady-state security-constrained optimization problems for hybrid AC-DC grids.
+PMACDCsc is a Julia/JuMP package for steady-state security-constrained optimization problems for hybrid AC/DC grids.
 PMACDCsc extends [PowerModelsSecurityConstrained.jl](https://github.com/lanl-ansi/PowerModelsSecurityConstrained.jl) to the features of [PowerModelsACDC.jl](https://github.com/Electa-Git/PowerModelsACDC.jl).
 The code is engineered to address the problem specifications such as:

 * Security-constrained optimal power flow (SCOPF);
 * Security-constrained unit commitment (SCUC);